 - Beta blockers

 - Calcium channel blockers

-It is important to properly treat high blood pressure to prevent complications in adulthood, such as:
+It is important to treat high blood pressure.
+It can prevent serious health issues in adulthood.

-- Encourage your child to eat a healthy diet that is rich in fruits, vegetables, and whole grains.
+- Encourage a healthy diet.
+It should be rich in fruits, vegetables, and whole grains.

 - Limit the amount of time your child spends in front of a screen.
-This includes watching TV, playing video games, or using the computer.
+This includes watching TV, video games, or computer use.
 Aim for less than 2 hours in front of a screen per day.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.